Vegan Potato Dumplings | Grandma's Dumplings

 • 10 g potato starch

-• optional: pinch of nutmeg or dried marjoram (for a Palatinate-style version)
+• optional: pinch of nutmeg or dried marjoram (for a Palatinate version)

 • Notes